This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 If you would rather talk to someone outside the ward or department:

 If you feel you are unable to discuss your concerns with the ward or clinical staff, please contact our patient liaison service at one of the numbers provided or by email.
-Our patient liaison officers will help you to resolve your issue without you having to make a formal complaint.
+Our Patient Liaison Officers will help you to resolve your issue without you having to make a formal complaint.
 They can also tell you more about our complaints procedure and how to contact an independent advocacy service.

 If you have a concern or complaint during the evening or night time:

 You can discuss your concern with your nurse or doctor, or ask to speak to the nurse manager on duty.
-If you feel your concern needs further attention, please call the patient services telephone number and leave a message with the patient liaison service.
+If you feel your concern needs further attention, please call the Patient Services telephone number and leave a message with the Patient Liaison Service.

 Will raising a concern affect your (or your relative's) care: